By KBB.com Editors

 Third-row access is a serious issue in big SUVs and an easy-folding second-row seat can save a lot of irritation.
 This feature operates with buttons on the console and door pillar.

-A power rear liftgate heads the list of standard features in the amply-equipped 2008 Cadillac Escalade.
+A power rear liftgate heads the list of standard features in the amply-equipped 2011 Cadillac Escalade.
+Audiophiles can enjoy Bose 5.1 Digital Surround Sound, while everyone benefits from Cadillac's Auto Ride suspension.
+A tap-up/tap-down manual mode for the transmission works easily and promptly, using buttons on the column-mounted gearshift lever.
+DVD navigation with rear backup camera is also standard equipment.
 Compatibility brackets, built into the front frame, are intended to reduce damage to other vehicles in certain collisions.
-Side-curtain airbags include tethers for enhanced rollover protection, front seatbelt pretensioners activate in rear impactssaid to be an "industry-exclusive" featureand the StabiliTrak stability control system incorporates rollover mitigation technology.
-Audiophiles can enjoy Bose 5.1 Digital Surround Sound, while everyone benefits from Cadillac's Auto Ride suspension.
+Side-curtain airbags include tethers for enhanced rollover protection, front seatbelt pretensioners activate in rear impacts – said to be an "industry-exclusive" feature – and the StabiliTrak stability control system incorporates rollover-mitigation technology.
 Integrated tow hooks are standard.
-A tap-up/tap-down manual mode for the transmission works easily and promptly, using buttons on the column-mounted gearshift lever.

-Cadillac's V8 engine now displaces 6.2 liters and generates significant horsepower and torque.
+Cadillac's 6.2-liter V8 engine features Active Fuel Management, which deactivates four of the eight cylinders when the engine is not under heavy load.
+Despite the temporary loss of four cylinders, the 6.2-liter generates significant horsepower and torque as soon as the driver steps on the gas pedal.
 With its two overdrive ratios and wide gear-ratio spread, the Hydra-Matic 6L80 six-speed automatic transmission is said to be nearly equivalent to a seven-speed.
 The manual-shift mode uses column-lever buttons.

 403 horsepower at 5700 rpm